Equivariant generalized cohomology via stacks: Introduction

+This recovers the equivariant Grothendieck--Riemann--Roch theorem of Edidin--Graham \cite[Thm.~4.1]{EdidinGrahamGRR}.
+A higher generalization of the latter was previously obtained by A.~Krishna for $X$ \emph{smooth} and quasi-projective \cite[Thm.~1.2]{KrishnaRR}.

+Consider now the case of Voevodsky's algebraic cobordism spectrum $E = \MGL \in \SH(k)$.
+For simplicity, we write for all $n,s\in\Z$

-Let $\MGL \in \SH(k)$ denote Voevodsky's algebraic cobordism spectrum.
-When $k$ is of characteristic zero, a geometric model for ``lower'' algebraic bordism of quasi-projective $k$-schemes was given by Levine and Morel \cite{LevineMorel}.
-That this agrees with $\H^\BM_{2*}(X; \MGL)(-*)$ was proven by Levine \cite{LevineMGL}, using the Hoyois--Hopkins--Morel theorem \cite{HoyoisCobordism}.
-We thus get a comparison between $\H^{\BM,G}_{2*}(X; \MGL)(-*)$ and equivariant algebraic bordism defined using the Borel construction (see \corref{cor:Mutillidae}).
+and similarly for $\MGL_n(X)$.
+When $k$ is of characteristic zero, a geometric model $\Omega_*(-)$ for ``lower'' algebraic bordism of quasi-projective $k$-schemes was given by Levine and Morel \cite{LevineMorel}; that it agrees with $\MGL_n(X)$ was proven by Levine \cite{LevineMGL}.
+For the (lower) $G$-equivariant algebraic bordism theory

-We will use this comparison to deduce the right-exact localization sequence in equivariant algebraic bordism: